Let Me Down Easy (Roger Daltrey song)

-"'Let Me Down Easy'" is a song by the English rock singer Roger Daltrey, who at the time was the former lead vocalist of the Who.
-The song was written by the Canadians Bryan Adams and Jim Vallance and included on Daltrey's sixth solo studio album Under a Raging Moon (1985) as the first track on the second side of the LP.
+"'Let Me Down Easy'" is a song by the English rock singer Roger Daltrey, the lead vocalist of the Who.
+The song was written by the Canadians Bryan Adams and Jim Vallance and included on Daltrey's sixth solo studio album Under a Raging Moon (1985) as the opening track on the second side of the LP.
 The album was a tribute to the Who's former drummer Keith Moon.
-The song was released as a single in November 1985 by Atlantic Records.
+The song was released as a single in November 1985 by Atlantic Records in the US and Canada only.

-The single reached number 86 on the US Billboard Hot 100 singles chart and number 11 on Billboards Top Rock Tracks chart.
+The single reached No. 86 on the US Billboard Hot 100 singles chart and No. 11 on Billboards Top Rock Tracks chart.

 Background

 When Jim Vallance was asked about the track, he recalled that they wrote the song during January 1984 and that: "Adams and I originally wrote "Let Me Down Easy" for Stevie Nicks, but I don't know if she ever heard the song.
 Regardless, I thought Roger did a superb job."
 Bryan Adams appears in the original music video, despite not appearing on the studio recording.